CakeML/cakeml/examples/lrat_checker/array/README.md

 Improving the LRAT checker with arrays (manually)

 [compilation](compilation):
-An LRAT checker built on CakeML
+An LRAT checker built on CakeML with arrays

 [lrat_arrayProgScript.sml](lrat_arrayProgScript.sml):
 This manually proves the correctness of an array implementation of the